Supports & Resources

 Call HealthLine 811 and ask for the Maternal Wellness Program: Call 811, and press the option for Mental Health and Addictions.
 Explain to the Registered Nurse how you are feeling and how you would like to be screened (for depression and or anxiety) and referred to the “Maternal Wellness Program.”

-Regina Perinatal Health Network The Regina Perinatal Health Network (RPHN) is committed to creating easier access to treatment and support for women/birthing people in the community who are experiencing a Perinatal Mood & Anxiety Disorder (PMAD).
+Saskatchewan Perinatal Health Network The Saskatchewan Perinatal Health Network (formerly the Regina Perinatal Health Network) is committed to providing services for birthing people in our province’s communities who are experiencing or at risk for developing a Perinatal Mood and Anxiety Disorder (PMAD).

-Online Wellbeing Course The Online Therapy Unit is led by Dr. Heather Hadjistavropoulos from the University of Regina and is free of charge.
+The Wellbeing Course for New and Expecting Parents now available at the Online Therapy Unit led by Dr. Heather Hadjistavropoulos from the University of Regina and is free of charge.

 Jody Coucill, Registered Social Worker specializing in perinatal mood disorders